DePayFi/documentation/docs/payments/tips/button.md

 ```

 :::info
-Always validate the unmodified raw request body.
-Many JavaScript frameworks automatically parse and alter the payload when using `req.body`, which can cause signature verification to fail.
-Ensure you access the raw, unprocessed data to guarantee accurate signature recovery:
+Some JavaScript frameworks modify `req.body` by default, which can break signature verification.
+To ensure accuracy, use the raw, unprocessed request body.
 ```javascript
 app.use(express.json({
   verify: (req, res, buf, encoding) => {